naikymen/Google-Drive-GAS-Utilities/README.md

 5. Replace the source and target folder ID's with the ones that suit you.
 6. Give it permissions (for reading and/or writing) and run it.

-# Alternatives
+## Alternatives
 Use the Chrome OS file manager, it is much simpler if you can use it on your computer.
 I know no other ways to do this than installing Chrome OS, which may not be simpler at all.

-# Warnings
+## Warnings
 I have not tested this thoroughly with large folders and many files, only as much as 300 files per run, but not always.

-# Would like to do, but don´t know how
+## Would like to do, but don´t know how
 Have it work from the contextual menu that appears in the drive web interface, i.e. Right Click a folder > "Open With" > "Connect more apps".

+# Usage (Form)
+Choose a version and import the code and html to a google script.

+Change the variables as it suites your case.

+Deploy as web app, allowing anyone (or whoever) to execute the app as you.

+Embed the form in a Google Site, for example.